Apologetics comes from the reality of Scripture. It is not an invention of theologians and philosophers.

 There also thus a subsequent confusion when Dr. Oliphint claims that postmodernism has to have some sort of meta-narrative if it is going to argue it’s case.
 That, Dr. Oliphint – along with most everybody who critiques postmodernism from within Christianity – wants to argue that when postmoderns assert that postmodernism is true no matter where you are or where you live, that they necessarily have a meta-narrative and make an appeal to logic.
 That is fair enough if they are making that claim, but that itself is up for debate.

-Finally, I would like it if more people who talk about the subject would acknowledge – so far as any mode of thought can be said to go away – that postmodernism is on the way out.
-Postmodernism as a subject of serious academic discussion has been a thing of the past for eight or nine years in Europe.
-Postmodernism has worn itself out, but not in the church yet because the church is always a solid 10 or 15 or 30 years behind the curve.
+Finally, I would like it if more people who talk about the subject would acknowledge that postmodernism is no longer a new or growing trend, but a stagnating one that as a subject of serious academic discussion has been a thing of the past for almost a decade in Europe.
+While its effects are still present, postmodernism as a movement has worn itself out, yet those in the church discuss it as if it still a living behemoth to be challenged, largely because the church is almost always a solid 10 or 15 or even 30 years behind the intellectual curve.

 It is true that many will continue to operate on those assumptions for quite some time – indeed, modernism is still alive and well in many areas.
 It might even be said that modernism and postmodernism exist side-by-side in the minds of many, and this is possibly simply because our minds allow for a large amount of cognitive dissonance.
 Regardless, in the academy there has been a resurgence of such things as metaphysics and away from the linguistic analysis of the great postmoderns, marking a distinct shift into some new – or old – direction.